Council, through the CitySafe programme, manages the closed circuit television (CCTV) network situated in:

 - the Kamo Shared Pathway from Rust Avenue.

-Additional cameras may also be located at various Council offices and facilities that are recorded (generally on-site) but are not monitored.
-CCTV signage will be displayed at these locations.
+Additional cameras may also be located at various Council offices and facilities.
+CCTV signage is displayed at these locations.

 The main purpose of the Council cameras is to give public safety reassurance through monitoring and enforcement, as well as to prevent and deter disorder, dishonesty and antisocial behaviours.